 The daily costs to visit Dublin, Ireland, can vary wildly depending on your budget and what you’re hoping to experience, but if you plan it right, you will make the most of your stay in the Irish capital.

-If it’s the best of fine dining and luxury hotels you’re after, Dublin can be an extremely expensive city to visit – however, there are ways to cut costs and keep your trip more pocket-friendly.
+If it’s the best of fine dining and luxury hotels you’re after, Dublin can be an extremely expensive city to visit so it can be an idea to consider some workaway alternatives – however, there are ways to cut costs and keep your trip more pocket-friendly.
 Here is our guide to how to budget for your city break in the Irish capital.

 Accommodation – where to stay in Dublin

-If you’re on a tight budget, staying midweek in a shared hostel dorm will be your best option.
+If you’re on a tight budget and wondering where to stay in Dublin that is safe, staying midweek in a shared hostel dorm will be your best option.
 At the time of writing, this will set you back about 14-18 euro per night for a well-rated city centre hostel.

 Most of these options will include a basic buffet breakfast of toast, pastries and cereal – and while there are nicer ways to have your morning meal in the big city, this is a cost-effective start to the day.